MapsPeople/docs/src/various/authentication/sso/index.md

 ---
 title: Single Sign-On
 eleventyNavigation:
-  parent: auth
-  key: auth-sso
+  key: various-authentication-sso
-  order: 10
   title: Single Sign-On
+  parent: various-authentication
+  order: 40
 ---

 In order to access certain MapsIndoors apps, and certain custom apps, SSO (Single Sign-On) login can be used.
 This includes the MapsIndoors Auth SSO, as well as organization-specific authentication providers - see [Configuration](configuration).